KaveriBridge/NIOS_10th/Economics/ch2-human-wants.md

 * Wants vary with time, place and person.
 * Present wants are more important than future wants
 * Wants change and expand with development,

-* Indian philosophy is to limit our wants to get more and more satisfaction

 #### Terminal exercise
 1. Give any two examples showing the conversion of desires into want.